 PSECCO resources and events are open to everyone, regardless of location, career stage, or discipline.
 We support and connect those who are committed to advancing early career polar science.
 However, due to funding restrictions from the US National Science Foundation, PSECCO funding is only available to US-based individuals.
-PSECCO can provide funding to all US citizens and non-citizens with a US Visa that allows the acceptance of funds from CU Boulder.
+PSECCO can provide funding to all US citizens and non-citizens with a US Visa that allows the acceptance of funds from the University of Colorado Boulder.

 PSECCO Conference Travel Grant Program